 The hiring of academic dress is a voluntary service provided by Graduate Women Canterbury (GWC) who own and maintain the regalia for Lincoln ceremonies.
 Graduate Women International is a network of women graduates founded in 1921.
 There are over 50 countries represented with a membership of around 250,000, and consultative status with UN bodies.
 The purpose of Graduate Women International is to promote understanding, friendship and cooperation among women graduates; to further the development of education; to encourage research work by women graduates.

 Well done!
-You should be really proud of yourself and what you’ve accomplished, so it is well worth celebrating.
+You should be really proud of yourself and what you've accomplished.
+It is well worth celebrating.
 Graduating in person is an exciting and well-deserved experience filled with tradition and pride.

 Each ceremony will be preceded by a procession from the Christchurch Art Gallery to the Christchurch Town Hall.
 It takes about eight minutes to walk the procession route.